Dallas Mavericks

 Dallas Mavericks Overview

-The Dallas Mavericks are a professional basketball team established in 1980 and based in Dallas, Texas.
-They compete in the National Basketball Association (NBA) as a member of the Western Conference’s Southwest Division.
-The Mavericks play their home games at the American Airlines Center and are known for their royal blue, navy, silver, and black team colors.
-The franchise has won one NBA championship in 2011, alongside three conference titles and five division titles.
-Ownership is primarily held by Miriam Adelson and Patrick Dumont, with Mark Cuban as a significant minority owner.
-The team is currently led by head coach Jason Kidd and maintains an affiliation with the Texas Legends of the NBA G League.
+The Dallas Mavericks are a professional basketball team established in 1980, based in Dallas, Texas.
+Competing in the National Basketball Association (NBA) as a member of the Western Conference Southwest Division, the Mavericks play their home games at the American Airlines Center, which they share with the National Hockey League’s Dallas Stars.
+The franchise has won one NBA championship (2011), three conference championships (2006, 2011, 2024), and five division titles (1987, 2007, 2010, 2021, 2024).
+Known for their royal blue, navy, silver, and black colors, the Mavericks have been owned predominantly by Miriam Adelson and Patrick Dumont since December 2023, with Mark Cuban retaining a 27 percent stake.
+The team is currently led by head coach Jason Kidd, with Rick Welts serving as CEO.
+Their NBA G League affiliate is the Texas Legends, and Chime serves as the team’s main sponsor.

 Founding and Organizational Origins